Fr4nz83/PWR-plugin-kubernetes/README.md

 ## Cite us

+Please cite our work if you have found it useful for your work.

 ```
 @INPROCEEDINGS{11044800,
   author={Lettich, Francesco and Carlini, Emanuele and Nardini, Franco Maria and Perego, Raffaele and Trani, Salvatore},